 This paper relates to three strands of literature.
 First, there is a fast-growing literature on the EV market and the effects of government policies (Li (2019), Li et al. (2017), Springel (2021), Sinyashin (2021), Holland et al. (2016), DeShazo et al. (2017) and Xing et al. (2021)).
 I contribute to this literature by providing a rich and detailed model of EV fast charging which incorporates heterogeneous consumer preferences for fast charging and Tesla's dynamic investment decision in a high dimensional location space.
-The closest to my model are perhaps Li (2019) and Sinyashin (2021).
+The closest to this paper are Li (2019) and Sinyashin (2021).
 The main differences are Li (2019) assumes consumers from any geographic markets have identical value for the highway charging network and she has a static model of charging station investments; Sinyashin (2021) models consumer inconvenience costs of charging, which depends on the exogenous charging infrastructure within a local market and does not consider highway charging network.
 To my knowledge, this paper is also the first to provide cost estimates of charging infrastructure under a dynamic framework in the economics literature.

-Second, there is a new literature on the economy of density, started by Holmes (2011) and followed by Houde et al. (2022).
+Second, this paper also contributes to the economy of density lituerature (Holmes (2011) and Houde et al. (2022)).
 A main difficulty in this literature is that solving for the exact solution to the optimal network is impossible due to the fine level of geographic details, which poses a challenge in counterfactual analyses.
 I employ a similar modeling approach and partial identification strategy on Tesla's investment problem, and propose and apply a new approach to solve for an approximate solution in the dynamic setting, compared to an approximate solution in a simplified static environment in Houde et al. (2022).

-Finally, this paper relates to the literature on endogenous choices of product characteristics (Fan (2013), Sweeting (2013), Wollmann (2018), Eizenberg (2014) and Crawford et al. (2015)) by modeling the endogeous choice of Tesla's Supercharging network.
-I recover the costs associated with improving product characteristics using the revealed preference approach and a moment inequality estimator.
+Finally, this paper relates to the literature on endogenous choices of product characteristics (Fan (2013), Sweeting (2013), Wollmann (2018), Eizenberg (2014) and Crawford et al.

+(2015)) by modeling the endogeous choice of Tesla's Supercharging network and recovering the costs associated with improving product characteristics using a revealed preference approach.